 Domain basicsWhat are multiple domains?

-If you own multiple domains, you can add them to your G Suite or Cloud Identity account.
+If you own multiple domains, you can add them to your Google Workspace or Cloud Identity account.
 Depending on how you add the domain, users can have an email address or user account at one or more domains.
 Learn more about multiple domains.

-A domain alias is a domain name that can be used as an alternate name for another domain.
-With G Suite, domain aliases can give users an email address at another domain.
-Or you can use a domain alias to set up dual email delivery, for example, to test drive Gmail with your current mail program.
+A user alias domain is a domain name that can be used as an alternate name for another domain.
+With Google Workspace, user alias domains can give users an email address at another domain.

-To give all your users an alternate email address at another domain, add the domain as a domain alias.
-Adding the domain solarmora.com as an alias to example.com, gives firstname.lastname@example.org another email address at email@example.com.
+To give all your users an alternate email address at another domain, add the domain as a user alias domain.
+Adding the domain solarmora.com as an alias to example.com, gives email@example.com another email address at firstname.lastname@example.org.

-If the domain you're adding has its own set of users, add it as an additional domain.
-Users can have email addresses and accounts at their respective domain.
-And they can collaborate internally using your Google services.
+If the domain you're adding has its own set of users, add it as a secondary domain.
+Users can have email addresses and accounts at their domain.

 Domains and organizational units are just two different ways to organize your users: You add users to a domain to give them an email address and user account.
 You add users to organizational units to give them access to different features and services.